 “Daviot Lobans” tree (possible connection)

 “Jas Loban and Barbara Hutch” tree (possible connection)

 Note: Access to these trees on MyHeritage.com may require that you have an active subscription.

 The numbers attached to the titles are the tree ID numbers in the URLs; the trees are listed in no particular order as there is no logical basis for ordering them.

 Earliest ancestor with date and place of birth in the tree is Thomas Loban b.
 1747 in Mortlach Parish, m.
 Elspet Clarke, though other records show Thomas’ father Thomas as b.
 1715 in Glass Parish.
-Not shown in this tree, their sons Thomas Loban (b.
-1779 in Glass) = Mary Minty and Alexander Lobban (b.
-1777) = Margaret McAdam emigrated between 1829 and 1846 to Marengo, Illinois with some of their children.
-Alexander’s youngest son, Alexander Lobban, b.
-1802 in Fordyce = Margaret MacLennan, was sentenced for forgery to 7 years transportation to New South Wales but then settled there and became an upstanding leader and pioneer.
+Not shown in this tree, their son Thomas Loban (b.
+1779 in Glass) = Mary Minty emigrated to New York in 1832 with some of their children, moved on to Michigan in 1837 and Illinois in 1839, died in Marengo IL in 1876.
+Alexander Lobban, b.
+1802 in Fordyce = Margaret MacLennan, was sentenced for forgery to 7 years transportation to New South Wales but then settled there and became an upstanding leader and pioneer [story].
 The NSW line is in this tree.
 The “Lawless Lobbans of Glass” are also here.
 The spelling of the family name remained Loban in Tom’s family line, but his brother and several other siblings seem to have used Lobban (or this may have been deduced from their descendants’ spelling).